abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 The other brahmavihāras—mettā, karuṇā, and muditā—have an emotional tone, a quality of wishing well to ourselves and others, of wishing to be free from suffering.
-But the fourth one, upekkhā, equanimity, is developed through a conscious reflection on kamma and *vipāka kamma,* action and its results.
+But the fourth one, upekkhā, equanimity, is developed through a conscious reflection on kamma and *vipāka kamma*, action and its results.
 That may not sound terribly interesting, and so it can easily be pushed aside.
 But equanimity is the most refined of the brahmavihāras.
 It’s quite a significant mental quality and is difficult